event-driven-io/emmett/README.md

 - typings around events, commands, Deciders, Workflows, etc.
 - command handling wrappers for application layer,
-- implementation of event store using EventStoreDB and basic, in-memory version,
+- implementation of event store using PostgreSQL, EventStoreDB and basic, in-memory version,
+- abstractions for building read models,
-- building blocks for the Web Apis with Event Sourcing and CQRS.
+- building blocks for the Web Apis with Event Sourcing and CQRS,
+- serverless-friendly runtime model,

 ### **What features will it have?**

 We'll see, but for sure, I'd like to have the following:

-- implementation of event store using PostgreSQL, SQLite, etc.
+- implementation of event store using other storage engines like SQLite, MongoDB, DynamoDB, CosmosDB etc.
-- abstractions for building read models,
 - building blocks for integration and running distributed processes,
 - GraphQL API for event stores,
 - Full stack development helpers with Next.js or HTMX,
 - built-in open telemetry,
-- running it serverless or on the web with SQLite,
 - streaming data through HTTP API (and enabling integration scenarios through it).
 - defining event transformations and projections with WebAssembly,
 - etc.

 ### **Would it be a competitor to other stores?**

-Probably not.
-For now, I'd like to have a safe playground to have fun, experiment and try out new ideas.
-Still, I expect what I deliver to be safe to use in production.
+It is hard to say; my intention is not to compete but to give more options to the community.

 ### **Why there's no license?**